 The term sink drain commonly refers to the plumbing network that connects the bottom of the sink basin to the main sewer drain.
-Typically, a network of sink drain parts consists of connectors, washers, gaskets, and pipes, as well as, the sink strainer and the drain trap (aka, P trap).
-Together, a sink drain is designed to strain and block solids, while allowing waste water to exit.
+Typically, the drain itself is made of a network of parts consists of connectors, washers, gaskets, and pipes, as well as, the sink strainer and the drain trap (usually referred to as a P trap or an S trap).
+Together, the drain parts are designed to strain and block solids, while allowing liquids to exit through to the main waste water pipe.
 A kitchen sink drain may have additional plumbing attachments for a pull down kitchen faucet, dishwasher, and/or garbage disposal.
 Likewise, a bathroom sink drain may contain additional pieces for a sink stopper.

 What Size Pipe Is Needed For A Sink Drain?

 Selecting the right size drain pipe to connect to your bathroom or kitchen sink is not only important, it’s actually required by building codes in certain locations.
 Luckily, for most homeowners, there are only a couple of options to deal with so it’s not too difficult to get it right: